gusaaaaa/SupernovaController/README.md

     ```python
    success, response = uart.init_bus()
    ```
     Without any parameters, the UART peripheral initializes with the default values for baudrate (9600bps), parity (no parity), data size (8 bit), stop bit (one stop bit) and hardware handshake (no hardware handshake).
-Optionally, it is possible to set any of this parameters by specifying in the init_bus function:
+Optionally, it is possible to set any of these parameters by specifying in the init_bus function:

     ```python
    success, response = uart.init_bus(baudrate=UartControllerBaudRate.UART_BAUD_115200, parity=UartControllerParity.UART_EVEN_PARITY)
    ```
 3. ***Modifying the UART peripheral parameters***

-    It is possible to set a new configuration for each parameter (baudrate, parity, data size, stop bit and hardware handshake):
+    It is also possible to configure/set any parameter after initialization (baudrate, parity, data size, stop bit and hardware handshake):

     ```python
    success, response = uart.set_parameters(stop_bit = UartControllerStopBit.UART_TWO_STOP_BIT, baudrate = UartControllerBaudRate.UART_BAUD_56000)